annotation/text-fabric/docs/About/Faq.md

 ## Stay up to date!

 Always use the latest version of Text-Fabric, because there is still a lot of development going on.

-A working installation contains three parts that are updated occasionally, sometinmes slowly, other times
+A working installation contains three parts that are updated occasionally, sometinmes slowly, other times rapidly:
-rapidly:

 * text-fabric itself, the Python library that you obtained by `pip3 install text-fabric`;
 * TF apps, the apps that are specialized in a specific corpus; you obtained it when you said `text-fabric appName` or `A = use(appName)`;
 * TF data, which was downloaded by that same statement that downloaded the app.

-See [Install](#install) for instructions how to upgrade these things.
+See `tf.about.install` for instructions how to upgrade these things.

 ## Latest Text-Fabric